jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.0638486 | Speed limit (30km/h) (1) |
 | 0.0298649 | Traffic signals (26) |

-For the 5th image, Expected label is Road work (25), we find the truth label in the top 5 list but with a very low probability
+For the 5th image, the expected label is Road work (25), but the wrong label is predicted with a somewhat low probability of 0.39, and we do find the truth label in the top 5 list but with a very low probability of 0.087

 ![alt text][test25-predictions]